Allisonwonderlax13/https-github.com-obsproject-obs-studio./Build-Instructions-For-Linux.md

 - 1.2.
 If you need to generate a legacy Qt5 build:
-(This forces the use of Qt5 during CMake configuration to generate legacy builds - can be used on Debian systems that may also have Qt6 installed when a legacy build is required)
+This forces the use of Qt5 during CMake configuration to generate legacy builds.
+This can be used on Debian systems that may also have Qt6 installed when a legacy build is required.

 ```
 cmake -S . -B YOUR_BUILD_DIRECTORY -G Ninja \